-Function Full Council (Sub)- committee Chief Officer for Democratic and Registration Services
+Function Full (Sub)- Officer with

+Council Committee delegated responsibility for

+Licensing

-Final approval of the Licensing Authority's Statement of Gambling Licensing Principles
+Final approval of the Licensing $\sqrt{}$

+Authority's Statement of

+Gambling Licensing Principles

-Resolution not to permit casinos
+Resolution not to permit casinos $\sqrt{}$

-Setting fees (where appropriate) v
+Setting fees (where appropriate) $\sqrt{}$

-Applications for premises √ √
+Applications for premises $\sqrt{}$ $\sqrt{}$

-licences lfa If there are no
+licences If a If there are no

 representation representations or

 is made and representations

-not withdrawn made are then withdrawn
+not withdrawn made are then

+withdrawn

-Applications for variation of a
+Applications for variation of a √ √

-licence lf a If there are no
+licence If a If there are no

 representation representations or

 is made and representations

 not withdrawn made are then

-withdrawn
+A 11 11 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 withdrawn

-Applications to transfer a licence \checkmark
+Applications to transfer a licence V V

-lf a If there are no
+If a If there are no

 representation representations

-is made by the by the
+is made by the Commission by the Commission or

-Commission Commission or

 or responsible responsible

 authority and authority or

 not withdrawn representations

-made are then

-Applications for provisional 2 withdrawn

-Applications for provisional statement n If a If there are no

-representation representations or

-is made and representations

 not withdrawn made are then

 withdrawn

-Review of a premises licence \checkmark

-Application for club gaming/club
+Applications for provisional V V

-machine permits lf a If there are no
+statement If a If there are no

 representation representations or

 is made and representations

 not withdrawn made are then

 withdrawn

-Cancellation of club gaming/club \checkmark

-machine permits

-Applications for other permits

-Cancellation of licensed

-premises gaming machine

-permits

-Consideration of temporary use

-notice

-Decision to give a counter \checkmark

-notice to a temporary use notice

-Receipt of notification of gaming

-machines on alcohol licensed

-premises

-Submission of representations

-in response to an application (as

-responsible authority)
+B. i. (com i ii 1

+Review of a premises licence V

+Application for club gaming/club machine permits √ If a representation is made and not withdrawn √ If there are no representations or representations made are then withdrawn Cancellation of club gaming/club machine permits $\sqrt{}$ Applications for other permits V Cancellation of licensed premises gaming machine permits V Consideration of temporary use notice V Decision to give a counter notice to a temporary use notice V Receipt of notification of gaming machines on alcohol licensed premises √ Submission of representations in response to an application (as responsible authority) V